September 14, 2016

-Pallister-Killian Mosaic Syndrome is a rare chromosomal disorder caused by the presence of four copies of the short arm of chromosome 12 instead of the normal two.
+Pallister-Killian mosaic syndrome is a rare chromosomal disorder caused by the presence of at least four copies of the short arm of chromosome 12 instead of the normal two.
 Major symptoms may include a coarse face with a high forehead, sparse hair on the scalp, an abnormally wide space between the eyes, a fold of the skin over the inner corner of the eyes, and a broad nasal bridge with a highly arched palate.
-Mental retardation, loss of muscle tone, and streaks of skin lacking color are often present.
+Intellectual disability, loss of muscle tone, and streaks of skin lacking color are often present.

 Additional features frequently found in affected individuals may include streaks of skin in which there is no color (hypopigmentation); extra nipples; seizures; droopy upper eyelids, crossed eyes (strabismus); joints that will not move (contractures); and delays in perceiving, recognizing, judging, sensing, reasoning or imagining (cognitive delays).
-Mental retardation and difficulties with speech development often occur as well.
+Intellectual disability and difficulties with speech development often occur as well.
 In rare cases, affected children may experience hearing loss.

-Pallister-Killian Mosaic Syndrome is caused by the presence of four copies of the short arm of chromosome 12 instead of the normal two.
-The extra two copies of the short arm of chromosome 12 (12p) usually appear as a single chromosome (isochromosome) and are sometimes present in some but not all cells examined.
-The chromosome abnormality in Pallister-Killian Mosaic Syndrome is limited to specific cell types.
+Pallister-Killian mosaic syndrome is caused by the presence of four copies of the short arm of chromosome 12 instead of the normal two.
+The extra two copies of the short arm of chromosome 12 (12p) usually appear as a single chromosome (isochromosome) and are sometimes present in some but not all cells examined (mosaicism).
+The chromosome abnormality in Pallister-Killian mosaic syndrome is limited to specific cell types.
 The mechanism and parental origin of the isochromosome 12p can usually not be determined.
+The extra genetic material disrupts the normal course of development and results in the signs and symptoms of this disorder.

-Pallister-Killian Mosaic Syndrome is a very rare disorder that affects males and females in equal numbers.
-More than 30 cases of this disorder have been reported in the medical literature.
+Pallister-Killian mosaic syndrome is a very rare disorder that affects males and females in equal numbers.
+The exact prevalence is unknown; this disorder may be underdiagnosed because it is difficult to detect in patients with mild symptoms.
+Currently, more than 150 people with this disorder have been reported in the medical literature.

 Diagnosis is usually made from a chromosome study of skin cells (fibroblasts) that reveals 47 chromosomes including an extra small chromosome that has two short (p) arms and no long (q) arm (isochromosome).
-A blood chromosome study usually shows normal chromosomes, but some affected persons have some blood cells (lymphocytes) with an isochromosome 12p.
-Fluorescent in situ hybridization (FISH) may be used with specific chromosome 12 DNA probes to detect isochromosome 12p.
+Chromosomal microarray, the first tier analyses in malformation syndromes, can also reveal Pallister Killian syndrome, if the right tissue is selected.
+Blood chromosome analyses usually shows normal number of chromosomes, but some affected persons have some blood cells (lymphocytes) with an isochromosome 12p.
+Cells with high cell turnover such as blood may lose the additional chromosomal material over time, and thereby give a false negative result on blood.
+Therefore, a normal blood chromosomal analysis does not completely rule out Pallister-Killian mosaic syndrome.

-Pallister-Killian Mosaic Syndrome can be diagnosed before birth (prenatally) by removing a small amount of fluid that is in the womb during pregnancy (amniocentesis) or by removing a small number of cells from outside the sac where the fetus develops (chorionic villous sampling).
+Pallister-Killian mosaic syndrome can be diagnosed before birth (prenatally) by removing a small amount of fluid that is in the womb during pregnancy (amniocentesis) or by removing a small number of cells from outside the sac where the fetus develops (chorionic villous sampling).
+Cell cultures may yield a false negative however, and a normal chromosomal analysis does not completely rule out the condition.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.